How to use Google Sheets – A Detailed Guide for Getting Started

 What is Google Sheets?

-Google Sheets is an online (Web-only) spreadsheet application part of Google’s suite of online productivity tools, Google Workspace.
+Google Sheets is an online (Web-only) spreadsheet application that is part of Google’s suite of online productivity tools, Google Workspace.
 Like Microsoft Excel, it allows users to create, format, and work on spreadsheets.
 It supports complex formulas, pivot tables, conditional formatting, and charting.

 use-google-sheets